ratishphilip/CompositionExpressionToolkit/README.md

 # CompositionExpressionToolkit
-__CompositionExpressionToolkit__ is a collection of Extension methods and Helper classes which make it easier to use Windows.UI.Composition features.
-They include methods for creating statically typed CompositionAnimation expressions, CompositionPropertySet extension methods, helper methods for creating ScopedBatchSets etc.
+__CompositionExpressionToolkit__ is a collection of Extension methods and Helper classes which make it easier to use <a href="https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.composition.aspx">Windows.UI.Composition</a> features.
+They include methods for creating statically typed **CompositionAnimation** expressions, **CompositionPropertySet** extension methods, helper methods for creating **ScopedBatchSets** etc.

 ## CompositionPropertySet extensions
 The <a href="https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.composition.compositionpropertyset.aspx">__CompositionPropertySet__</a> class is like a dictionary which stores key-value pairs.
 As of now, the values can be of type __float__, __Color__, __Matrix3x2__, __Matrix4x4__, __Quaternion__, __Scalar__, __Vector2__, __Vector3__ and __Vector4__.
 To store and retrieve, __CompositionPropertySet__ has separate __Insert*xxx*__ and __TryGet*xxx*__ methods for each type.